Premium courts and fields to host high-performance and community sports from netball, hockey, basketball, taekwondo, gymnastics and more.

 In 1996 the Royal Park Master Plan was prepared by the City of Melbourne.
 Under the plan the existing State Netball Centre would be demolished and integrated with the State Hockey Centre.

-The SNHC project provides more opportunities for women of all ages to get active and strive for the best, on and off the courts.
+In 2021, the SNHC project was completed, which provides more opportunities for women of all ages to get active and strive for the best, on and off the courts.
 The redevelopment will also establish the Women in Sport Leadership Centre, which will kick start initiatives to drive cultural change and grow female leadership in sport through representation.
-The major focus of the investment is levelling the playing field for girls and women.
+The major focus of the investment waslevelling the playing field for girls and women.

-The $64.6 million SNHC project will deliver the following:
+The $64.6 million SNHC project has delivered the following:

 • A new indoor hockey facility to support the new and emerging sport of indoor hockey